Notice of Privacy Practices

 Federal law prohibits unauthorized redisclosure of substance use disorder information except as permitted by applicable federal and state law, including 42 CFR Part 2.

-This practice does not sell protected health information for any purpose.
-We will not use or disclose your protected health information for marketing or for any purpose that would constitute a sale of protected health information without your written authorization, except as otherwise permitted or required by law.
+This practice does not sell protected health information and will not use your information for marketing without your written authorization.

 YOUR RIGHTS REGARDING YOUR INFORMATION